dntAtMe/dntAtMe/README.md

 ## Heya!
 ### About me
-I'm a full-stack engineer, currently working in a FinTech industry and teaching students basics of Computer Science/Programming.
+I'm a full-stack engineer, on a daily basis I'm working with DLT in Financial Technology and teaching students basics of Computer Science.
 When I'm not working I spend a lot of time on my personal projects, trying to learn new technologies and improve on my skillset.

 Technology I'm working with most of the time currently:
   - JVM - Kotlin, Scala
   - TypeScript with React
   - .NET platform with C#
   - JavaScript, Lua
-  - C++
+  - some C++
+  - Rust / Golang

 Game development and graphics programming enthusiast.
 Working with self-implemented OpenGL engines, Unreal Engine 5 and Unity3D